Rocket from the Crypt: Formation

+The band also began to wear matching stage attire, an idea that, according to Reis was a result of being inspired by older artists as it was a reaction to the alternative and punk rock scene around them:[The idea to wear matching outfits] was taken from hundreds of garage rock and soul bands from the 50s, 60s and 70s.
+But among our peers?
+We started in an era in the 1990s when bands were wearing flannel and torn denim: that's what punk rock had turned into. (...)
+It was like American punk-rock music and hardcore had turned into more like a 1970s dirtbag aesthetic, you know?
+We looked at it and thought "that looks dumb".
+We knew that we didn't want anything to do with it because it didn't really represent who we were.
+So there was a bit of a contradiction in us being into punk-rock music and also being into rock & roll and wanting to entertain and put on a show.
+But for us it made perfect sense: you could not only be inspired by Black Flag but you could be inspired by James Brown as well.The band soon added a horn section, recruiting saxophone player Paul "Apollo 9" O'Beirne.
+They developed a reputation for their creative and energetic live shows, taking unusual measures to encourage audience participation such as handing out homemade lyric booklets and noisemakers.
+They released many vinyl singles around this time and began to attract a dedicated underground following.
+Reis recalls:

 "It was really immediate; that's why we loved putting out singles early on.
 We recorded some songs for Sympathy for the Record Industry, and two weeks later, we had some finished copies of them.
 The turnaround time was amazing.
 And by the time people were able to get them, it was still under a month.
 They're hearing something that is completely fresh-this is something we're doing at the moment.
 We did that for, like, a three-year period."

 Their second album Circa: Now! was released in 1992, followed by their first tour and music videos for the songs "Ditchdigger" and "Sturdy Wrist."
 The band also added a second member to its horn section, bringing in trumpeter Jason "JC 2000" Crane.
 Around this time Reis announced in a fanzine that all fans with Rocket from the Crypt tattoos would be allowed into the band's shows for free, for life, causing tattoos of their logo to become an international phenomenon.